Robert Kelly (character)

-Robert Edward Kelly is a fictional character appearing in American comic books published by Marvel Comics.
-He most often appears in Marvel's X-Men related comic books.
-He is a prominent United States Senator who began his career on an anti-mutant platform and tended to be an antagonist to the X-Men team.
-But towards the later days of his career, he began to change his views on mutants as a whole.
+Robert Edward Kelly is a character appearing in American comic books published by Marvel Comics, often in association with the X-Men.
+He is a prominent United States Senator who began his career on an anti-mutant platform and tended to be an antagonist to the X-Men team, but later began to change his views on mutants as a whole.

 Publication history

 The character was created by Chris Claremont and John Byrne and makes his first appearance in The Uncanny X-Men #135 (July 1980).
+Claremont named the character after his Bard College professor, poet Robert Kelly.